saaedc/100-days-of-nautobot/Day015_Job_API/README.md

 $ invoke debug
 ```

-For today's challenge, we do not need to start Cotnainerlab, Arista vEOS image, or a new file.
+For today's challenge, we do not need to start Containerlab, Arista vEOS image, or a new file.

 The environment is now setup for today's challenge.